open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 The propagation fields defined.
 If your carrier is reused, you should delete the fields here before calling [inject](#inject).

+Fields are defined as string keys identifying format-specific components in a carrier.

 For example, if the carrier is a single-use or immutable request object, you don't need to clear fields as they couldn't have been set before.
 If it is a mutable, retryable object, successive calls should clear these fields first.